Branching fraction measurement of the $\mathit{\Lambda} \to p \mu^- \overline{\nu}_{\mu}$ decay: Candidate selection

 \section{Candidate selection}

 The preselections require final state particles with a good track-fit $\chi^2$, that are consistent with the decay topology of both the \decay{\Lz}{\proton \mun \neumb} and \decay{\Lz}{\proton \pim} decays.
-All final-state particles are required to have a significant displacement from any PV.
+The reconstructed $\Lambda$ candidate is required to be significantly displaced from any PV, ensured by requesting a flight-distance–significance requirement greater than 50.
+Particle-identification requirements are applied to suppress backgrounds from misidentified hadrons and muons.
 Proton candidates must be well identified and be incompatible with either the kaon or muon hypotheses.
 Similarly, the companion pion or muon must be incompatible with the kaon identification hypothesis.
-The proton and the companion track must originate from a common vertex with good fit quality $\chi^2$, and the reconstructed $\Lz$ candidate is required to have a decay time greater than 9\ps, a visible mass below 1141\mevcc, and a reconstructed momentum vector that points back to the PV.
+For the signal channel, the combined proton and muon PID selection has an efficiency of approximately 47\%, while for the normalisation channel the corresponding proton and pion PID efficiency is about 43\%.
+The proton and the companion track must originate from a common vertex with good fit quality $\chi^2$, and the reconstructed $\Lz$ candidate is required to have a decay time greater than 9\ps, a visible mass below 1141\mevcc, and a reconstructed momentum vector and a reconstructed momentum vector that is only loosely constrained with respect to the PV, reflecting the presence of an undetected neutrino in the final state.
+This selection retains about 60\% of simulated signal decays.

 The signal selection is developed using simulated samples of \decay{\Lz}{\proton \mun \neumb}, \decay{\Lz}{\proton \pim} and minimum-bias candidates.
 Figure~\ref{fig:MppiCorr} shows a substantial suppression of the combinatorial background component, achieved by requiring a positive value of $p_{\rm L}(\neumb)$.
 The resulting sample is primarily composed of background from \decay{\Lz}{\proton \pim} decays, with a visible signal contribution in the low-side tail of the $m_{\text{Corr}}(p\pi)$ distribution.